abinit/abinit/doc/tutorial/eph.md

 given by [[anaddb:nqpath]].
 Note that qpath can be used in normal phonon band structure calculations as well, provided that [[anaddb:qph1l]] is omitted from the input file (the latter overrides qpath).
-The phonon linewidths are printed to a file suffixed _LWD.
+The phonon linewidths are printed to a file suffixed \_LWD.
+The phonon band structure is shown below

 The phonon linewidths are proportional to the electron phonon coupling, and still depend on the phonon wavevector q.
 The other electron-phonon